Filing a Personal Injury Claim

 In all of these cases, you have two options to choose from: you can represent yourself, and potentially keep the entire settlement instead of having to deduct a lawyer’s fees (typically a third of the settlement amount).

-Or, you can work with a personal injury attorney and pay a contingency fee only if you receive damages or a settlement.
+Or, you can work with a personal injury attorney and pay a contingency fee only if you receive compensation for damages or a settlement.

 At first glance, the decision seems simple.
 If you have a slam dunk case, why wouldn’t you opt to represent yourself?
 The reality is that while you can make a personal injury claim without an attorney, there are numerous reasons not to do so.